Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Characterisation analysis

-The combination of a higher AP probability and an increase in the average time delay of APs can result in long-lasting AP ``trains'', in which APs trigger further APs, causing a self-sustaining cascade of APs that can last for a long time at ultra-low temperatures, up to approximately 1 ms~\cite{hanski2025performance}.
-This effect is driven by the temperature-dependent trapping and release of charge carriers, discussed in~\cite{ridley1983lucky}.
-Figure~\ref{F:WF_34V_Train} shows an example waveform trace acquired at $V_{\mathrm{bias}} = $ 34 V ($\Delta V$ = 6.8 V), consistent with a self-sustaining AP train.
-The presence of such AP trains clearly limits the photon-counting ability of the SiPM, particularly at higher $\Delta V$ values.
-Whilst delayed APs will also distort integration measurements over $\mathcal{O}$(ms) timescales, Figure~\ref{F:CDA_vs_V} shows that the level of distortion caused by delayed APs can be mitigated by using shorter integration windows and operating at a lower $\Delta V$.
+Figure~\ref{F:WF_34V_Train} shows an example waveform trace acquired at $V_{\mathrm{bias}} = $ 34 V ($\Delta V$ = 8.3 V), consistent with a self-sustaining AP train.
+The presence of such AP trains clearly limits the photon counting ability of the SiPM, particularly at higher $\Delta V$ values.
+Whilst delayed APs will also distort integration measurements, Figure~\ref{F:CDA_vs_V} shows that the level of distortion caused by delayed APs can be mitigated by using shorter integration windows and operating at a lower $\Delta V$.